 Craggaunowen is a fine example of what an early bronze age settlement might have looked like in Ireland long ago.
-Begun over 30 years ago by John Hunt, each building has been constructed according to the best records of the time and has now matured into its natural setting.
-Complete with crannogs, woven hut lake dwellings, reached by bridges or submerged causeways.
-Round reed-thatched stone farmsteads with open fires hint at how daily life was carried on with fulach fia, cooking pits and woollen looms.
+Originally conceived by antiquarian John Hunt (of the Hunt Museum) over 30 years ago, each building has been constructed according to the best records of the time and has now matured into its natural setting.
+Complete with crannógs, woven hut lake dwellings, reached by bridges or submerged causeways.
+Round reed-thatched stone farmsteads with open fires, hint at how daily life was carried on with fulach fia, cooking pits and woollen looms.

 Costumed guides walk around during the summertime and are very happy to elaborate on any aspect of particular interest, with the public, especially the children being encouraged to participate in with whatever takes their fancy?
 It is gently educational and judging by the children I saw there, great fun.
-The whole site, while purpose built, looks and feels so natural and uncontrived, that it is hard to believe that the only genuine artifact, is in fact the remains of a 5000 year canoe carved out of a single tree trunk.
-Later, these people would use hide covered boats which experts believed capable of reaching the Americas hundreds of years before Christopher Columbus.
+The whole site, while purpose built, looks and feels so natural and uncontrived, that it is hard to believe that the only genuine artefact, is in fact the remains of a 5000 year canoe carved out of a single tree trunk!
+Later, these people would use hide covered boats, which experts believed were capable of reaching the Americas, hundreds of years before Christopher Columbus.

-Following in the footsteps of St Brendan the Navigator, Tim Severin proved it was by possible by sailing across Atlantic in a similar boat he built himself which is now on display at Craggaunowen.
-The battered boat, with its skin covered hull held together with bits of leather is a scary reminder of their courage facing frontiers we could not even imagine in the comfort of our 21st century life.
+Following in the footsteps of St Brendan the Navigator, Tim Severin proved it was by possible by sailing across Atlantic in 1976 in a similar boat which he built himself which is now on display at Craggaunowen.
+The battered boat, with its skin covered hull held together with bits of leather is a scary reminder of the monk's courage, facing frontiers we could not even imagine in the comfort of our 21st century lives....

 10 Other things to do and see in the area.....